AlexWendland/public-note/programming/Refactored.md

 ---
 # Refactored

-The process of refactoring is to review your code and make it more readable but breaking it down into smaller components.
+The process of refactoring is to review your code and make it more readable by breaking it down into smaller components.